john-blackburn/jcc/README.md

 The compiler implements the following language features:

 * int (4 bytes), char (1 byte) and float (4 byte) base types.
 Also literal strings and void.
-* arrays, pointers and structs are fully supported.
+* arrays, pointers, structs and unions are fully supported.
 * All C operators are supported except for the comma operator (,).
 * for, if, do, while fully supported
 * variables scope fully supported including local and global variables.
 New variables can be declared anywhere inside a block.